rbieber/quickfind/README.md

 This now builds with the [OpenWatcom C Compiler](http://www.openwatcom.org/index.php/Downloads) for DOS.
 The default makefile (Makefile) will build the DOS executable.

+Building this software also requires the [A86 assembler](http://www.eji.com/a86/) by Eric Isaacson.
+Install the software in a directory that appears in your path.

-After installing the Watcom C compiler and setting up your environment, just type <CODE>wmake</CODE>
+After installing the above and the the Watcom C compiler setting up your environment, just type <CODE>wmake</CODE>